JustJeo/Burger-Builder/README.md

 Any super questionable moments in my code were solved with reaching out to the instructors and using MDN, overstack flow, and w3schools websites of a wide variety.

+Of course I have to give credit to the party room where I was able to meet up with classmates everyday for project week and we helped each other out with our codes.
+Though we were working on different games we were still able to do our best to help out.

+I also want to thank my significant other for keeping me sane and pushing me to keep going and to not give up.

 ## Future Development
 What are the next steps for this project?
 - First and foremost I want to condense and DRY up the code as much as I can.
 There are a lot of hard coded areas where I could substitute with a proper loop.
 With the extra time permitted I should have the code looking much cleaner